What is the role of the Office of the Director of Public Prosecutions (ODPP)?Show more

 This information is available by telephoning the ODPP on (08) 9425 3999 or toll free on 1800 264 144, or by emailing the ODPP at email@example.com.

-Case files are recorded by the name of the accused person.
-If you do not know the ODPP file reference number, it will be helpful if you have the name of the accused person when calling.
+Case files are recorded by the name of the accused person and an ODPP file reference number.
 If you do not have this information, the ODPP staff will still be able to help you.

 Do all cases have to go to trial?Show more